AIM Company of the Year (sponsored by PrimaryBid)

 Entrepreneur of the Year (not voted for) (sponsored by KPMG)

-This new category will recognises highly respected individuals that have demonstrated a continued leadership of their businesses.
+This new category will recognise highly respected individuals that have demonstrated a continued leadership of their businesses.
 While the management structure around them will have expanded and grown to the demands of running a publicly listed company, the energy and spirit which helped them succeed in the early days will still be evident.

 Financial PR Team of the Year (sponsored by Shares)